-Another naturalistic driving study (not mentioned in Table 4) found that children (1-8 yrs.) were a large source of distraction to the driver, accounting for 12% of all potential sources of driver distraction (Koppel et al., 2011).
+Another naturalistic driving study (not mentioned in Table 5) found that children (1-8 yrs.) were a large source of distraction to the driver, accounting for 12% of all potential sources of driver distraction (Koppel et al., 2011).
 For example, drivers were observed checking on their children either by turning back to look at rear seat occupants or by viewing children in the rear-view mirror.
 On around 46% of these occasions, the driver was engaged in this secondary task for 3 or more seconds and in some cases (8%) for more than 11 seconds.

 More than half of these potentially distracting activities were engaged in by drivers while the study vehicle was in motion (56%).
-To put these results in perspective, it should be noted that drivers spent significantly longer periods engaged in non-child occupant-related activities involved drivers having their eyes off the road for more than 2 seconds while the vehicle was in motion (14%) compared to child occupant-related activities (10%).
+To put these results in perspective, it should be noted that drivers spent significantly longer periods engaged in non-child occupant-related activities compared with child occupant-related activities.
+In addition, a significantly higher proportion of non-child occupant-related activities involved drivers having their eyes off the road for more than 2 seconds while the vehicle was in motion (14%) compared to child occupant-related activities (10%).